 Without baking powder the pancakes tend to be rather dense and rubbery.
 Even if you use self-raising flour, still add the baking powder, you will see the difference.

-Heat up a pan, add a drizzle of oil or butter, add half a laddleful of batter, and top with more chocolate chips.
+- Heat up a pan, add a drizzle of oil or butter, add half a ladleful of batter, and top with more chocolate chips.

 With either pancakes or crepes, the heat has to be a low to medium, as they cook quickly, and you don't want to burn them.